G.L. Norrman. Ella B. Wofford Residence (1909). Spartanburg, South Carolina.123

 “Ach, madam,” said the architect, “whose fault is that?
 I haf no thought; I haf only bricks.
 I build it with bricks.
 You haf the thoughts.
 Why did you not think marble while you were thinking?”3

 Thomas Morgan of Bruce & Morgan once claimed that G.L.
-Norrman “made friends easily,”2 but it could also be said that he made enemies easily.
+Norrman “made friends easily,”1 but it could also be said that he made enemies easily.

-Norrman’s rivals were as colorful as he was, but perhaps none were as endearingly antagonistic as Sue Harper Mims, a prominent Atlanta socialite and the leader of the city’s Christian Science congregation.
+Norrman’s rivals were as colorful as he was, but none were as endearingly antagonistic as Sue Harper Mims (1842-1913, pictured here), a prominent Atlanta socialite and the leader of the city’s Christian Science congregation.

 Between 1898 and 1899, when he designed and oversaw construction of the church’s sanctuary, Norrman — who worshiped Norse gods — made several audaciously disparaging remarks about Christian Science beliefs, drawing rebuke from Mrs. Mims.